The last UK Ambassador to Afghanistan, on the ground during the fall of Kabul to the Taliban.

 How did all this come to nothing, in just a few short weeks?

-The people of Afghanistan continue to pay the price of failure – particularly Afghan women and girls.
+Five years on from the events of 2021, the people of Afghanistan continue to pay the price of failure – particularly Afghan women and girls.
 So do the families of the soldiers who gave their lives, and those whose bodies and minds were broken by the war.
 This book offers an unblinking assessment of the causes, the meaning and the human cost of the disaster in Afghanistan.